 Step 5: Fund your Goals and Sinking Funds.

-Lastly, select your goals and sinking fund line items and chose the dates you plan to put money toward them.
+Lastly, select your goals and sinking fund line items and choose the dates you plan to put money toward them.

 The Safe to Spend feature links paycheck planning to your budget and shows you how much you can spend based on the dates you set to have money available.